The True Story of Harissa

 Harissa is so rich and thick that it cannot be drizzled, it’s physically impossible, and instead gets scooped with a spoon.
 It is also quite potent and a little goes a long way.
 Although primarily used as a condiment, it is also an integral component of many Tunisian dishes as it adds spiciness and depth of flavor.
 When served as a condiment today, olive oil is typically poured over it prior to consumption.
 It can be thinned out with vinegar or lemon juice and is typically accompanied by a side of Tunisian canned tuna, pickled olives, capers, and a small basket of pre-cut pieces of baguette or traditional tabouna (bread cooked by sticking rounded dough pieces to the inside of an outdoor charcoal oven until they are baked to a nice light gold color).

 Beyond Nabeul and across the country, various regional and household interpretations may call for different spice blends in their harissa.
-Although I have never seen it myself, I have heard from several Tunisian friends who have travelled a lot within the country that some homes include other ingredients like tomato paste, onions, and even olives in their harissa.
+Although I have never seen it myself, I have heard from several Tunisian friends who have travelled a lot within the country that some homes include other ingredients like dried mint, onions, and even olives in their harissa.
 Of course, these would be added in minimal amounts and could not in any way be the principle ingredient of the paste.
 However, Imed Attig, a Tunisian food historian and artisanal harissa producer in the Tunisian city of Maamoura, asserted that these are interpretations that drift away from traditional, true-to-origins harissa.
 Nevertheless, I believe the world of harissa and its derivatives is probably under-explored and one could likely write an entire book on the history, regional, and family-to-family interpretations of the Tunisian paste.